-There are two steps into the main floor gender-neutral washroom.
 There are no grab bars in the washroom and the toilets are not raised.
 The washroom on the second floor is level.
 There is a narrow gap between the countertop and the shower.

 Akin Lansdowne is walking distance from Lansdowne Subway Station and is accessible by the Bloor/Danforth subway line (Line 2) and the 47 Lansdowne Bus.

 There is no reserved onsite parking but there is street parking on Wade Ave, Paton Road, and Lansdowne Ave - please check the street signs for hours.
 For after hours parking there is a Green P lot located at 695 Lansdowne Ave.